alesimula/wsa_pacman/README.md

   **Q:** WSA PacMan is always showing the Offline status, why is that?

-  **A:** First things first make sure WSA is installed (duh); Open the 'Windows Subsystem for Android™️ Settings' app, in the Developer tab and make sure the 'Developer mode' switch is enabled; inside manage developer settings, make sure the 'USB debugging' option is enabled.
+  **A:** First things first make sure WSA is installed (duh); Open the 'Windows Subsystem for Android&#8482; Settings' app, in the Developer tab and make sure the 'Developer mode' switch is enabled; inside manage developer settings, make sure the 'USB debugging' option is enabled.

   Should all of the above fail, [try following this procedure](https://github.com/alesimula/wsa_pacman/issues/99#issuecomment-1288141314); make sure to check the 'always allow' option.
   ##